CS5001-tempname-Team/Senior-Design/2021 User Guide/User-Guide.md

 ## FAQ

+### What is our project focusing on?

+We are looking to see if there is an efficient method of taking natural language requirements and finding a way to take these requirements and have a more formal method of analzying their properties.
+This project has the ambition of being an automated process.

 ### Could I use an API for the Stanford Core NLP?

 Below is a quick snippet of code that demonstrates running a full pipeline on some sample text.
 It requires the english and english-kbp models jars which contain essential resources.